 Record the beauty, emotions, and experiences of everyday life -- not in your journal but with your knitting needles!
 Author Lea Redmond offers 32 enchanting projects that will inspire you to create beautiful finished pieces full of personal meaning and memories.
 Stock up on shades of blue, gray, and white and knit one strip of a scarf every day for a year, using the colors of the sky on that day.
 When you’re done, you’ll have a unique memento of your year better than anything you can keep in a scrapbook.
 Or when you’re traveling, knit postcard-size swatches at each place you visit, using the colors you see around you.
 When the trip is over, piece the swatches together into a throw that will remind you of your journey every time you use it.
 Or knit a height-chart scarf for a beloved baby, starting with her length at birth and adding inches each year until you have the perfect gift for her 18th birthday.
 These are knitting projects like no other, resulting in one-of-a-kind heirlooms that tell a story only you can tell.
 Redmond provides instructions for all the stitches and techniques you need, as well as required patterns.

 Knit a traditional gansey sweater with indigo yarn.
 Tour a spinning mill.
 Discover five ways to cast on for socks.
-Use steeking to make a tube into a cardigan.
-The Knitter’s Life List is a richly illustrated compilation of more than 1000 experiences and adventures that knitters won’t want to miss.
-You’ll find unusual yarns to work with, classic techniques to master, time-honored patterns to try, innovative designers to know about, museums around the world to see, books to read, festivals and retreats to visit, and much more.
-Check off each item as you complete it, and move on to the next -- you’ll find more than enough knitting adventures to fill a lifetime!
+Meet your personal knitting hero.
+The Knitter’s Life List is a richly illustrated compilation of 1,001 experiences and adventures that devout knitters won’t want to miss.
+You’ll find classic techniques to master, time-honored patterns to try, unusual yarns to work with, museums to see, books to read, and much more.
+Get inspired and live the knitting life of your dreams!

 Knit your own fabric rugs!
 All you need are a cutting wheel and mat, a pair of size 10 knitting needles, fabric, and Karen Tiede’s innovative technique for creating stunning designs quickly and easily.
 Tiede gives you directions for making 28 different rugs, with designs that use age-old motifs, including stripes and spirals; traditional quilt patterns, such as tessellations and log cabin designs; and freeform inventions.
 She shows how to create a wide range of color modulations, as well as different shapes, from rectangles to circles.
 The results are beautiful, one-of-a-kind floor coverings and wall hangings that are perfect for your space and taste.